AdobeDocs/asset-compute.en/help/test-custom-application.md

 Error tests cases should not contain an expected `rendition.*` file and should define the expected `errorReason` inside the `params.json` file.

+Note: If the test case does not contain an expected `rendition.*` file and does not define the expected `errorReason` inside the `params.json` file, it will be assumed it is an expected error case of any `errorReason`.

 Error Test Case Structure:

 ```json